zackmdavis/Less_Wrong_Drafts/said_scrap.md

 -----

-[^disdain-elaboration]: _E.g._, I think they are being profoundly dishonest in a way that makes them functionally stupid despite their above-average IQs, and I think they are perpetrating a form of moral fraud against the world by appropriating the mantle of "rationality" as the brand name for their insular Bay Area party-and-AI-discussion scene while deceiving the public about what rationality even is, _&c._
+[^disdain-elaboration]: _E.g._, I think they are being profoundly dishonest in a way that makes them functionally stupid despite their above-average IQs, and I think they are perpetrating a form of moral fraud against the world by appropriating the mantle of "rationality" as the brand name for their

+while deceiving the public about what rationality even is, _&c._